Business Economics (Bachelor of Science (B.Sc.) – 180 LP)

 The General Education Courses (GEC) comprise presentation and language courses as well as courses that develop written, oral, social and intercultural competencies.
 These competencies help graduates enter their professional careers.

-The content, learning objectives, workload, requirements and prerequisites of specific modules are published in the module catalogue and in the study and examination regulations (non-official reading version in English), respectively.
+The content, learning objectives, workload, requirements and prerequisites of specific modules are published in the module catalogue and in the study and examination regulations (in German only), respectively.

 Praktika